lisa-lumos/Tableau/README.md

 Reduce the amount of data being fed into Tableau.
 Can be used to filter out sensitive data from data source.
 For systems that rely heavily on partitions or indexing, data source filters may yield tremendous control over the performance of queries issued by Tableau.

 - **Context filters**
 All filters in Tableau are computed independently.
 Context filter is processed first.
 If you have two dimension filters, one on Region and another top 3 on products, both filters will apply to the entire data set, e.g: product A, D, F are globally top 3, but only A lives through the region filter, so the final result will show only product A. If you want to see the top 3 products in each region, need to set Region as the context filter, in this way, product A, B, C might be the top 3 and all will show up.
-Context filters are greyed out in the filter pane.
+Context filters are greyed out in the filter pane.You may also create a context filter to improve performance.
+You can further improve performance of context filters on large data sources by: Use a single context filter; Complete all of your data modeling before creating a context (Changes in the data model, such as converting dimensions to measures, require recomputing the context); Set up context filters before adding fields to shelves.

 - **Dimension filters**
 Dimensions contain discrete categorical data, so filtering it involves selecting the values to include or exclude.
 For example, use a dimension filter to show sales in specific regions.